ProjectKorra/ProjectKorraWiki/source/general/about.rst

 ProjectKorra was originally a Bukkit plugin that was updated for Spigot by MistPhizzle, a helper on the Bukkit version.
-Since then ProjectKorra has grown into a team that works on various projects all based around the *Avatar: The Last Airbender* and *The Legend of Korra* universe.
-The ProjectKorra team has many departments that people, including the community members, can contribute to now.
+Since then ProjectKorra has grown into a team that works on various projects all based around adapting the *Avatar: The Last Airbender* and *The Legend of Korra* universe into Minecraft.

 Contributing
 ============
-Joining the ProjectKorra team is the best way to contribute, but one can also contribute even when not part of the team!
+:ref:`Joining the team <jointheteam>` is the best way to contribute, but one can also contribute even when not part of the team!

 - :ref:`wikicontributing`!
 - More coming soon!